How To Buy A Grill or BBQ

 • Hard to control the temperature

 My preferred way of starting a charcoal grill is to use a charcoal chimney starter.
-The second way is to use one of the electric charcoal starters we reviewed here.
+The second way is to use one of the electric charcoal starters I reviewed.

 Natural and Propane Gas